NguyenKimAnh/Getting-and-Cleaning-Data-Course-Project/README.md

 - the activity label
 - the identifier of the subject who carried out the specified activity
-- Average values of all features having "mean" or "std" (cases are not sensitive) in feature variable names, aggregated by the specified activity and the specified subject.
+- Average values of all features having "mean" or "std" (cases are not sensitive) in feature variable names, aggregated with function mean by the specified activity and the specified subject.

 The resulted dataset is written into the file named "avr_mean_or_std_data.txt" with columns' names